 2. Enter the Refinancing Offer

-- New interest rate – The revised rate offered by your new lender.
-Even a 1–2% drop can save you lakhs in interest over time.
+- New interest rate — The revised rate offered by the new lender.
+Even a 1–2% drop can save you lakhs in interest over time (as of 2025-26; illustrative).

-- New loan term – The repayment duration of the refinanced loan, which could be shorter (to finish debt faster) or longer (to reduce EMIs).
+- New loan term — The repayment duration, which could be shorter (to finish debt faster) or longer (to reduce EMIs).

-Tip: Prequalify with multiple lenders to get personalised rates instead of relying only on the advertised range on their websites.
+Tip: Prequalify with multiple lenders to get personalised rates instead of relying only on advertised ranges on their websites.

 3. Click “Calculate” and Review the Results